Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 The historic abbey is one of the most interesting historical structures in the area, so it is definitely worth heading out to explore.
 Only about a mile outside of town, it is perfect for less experienced hikers too.

-Best places to stay in Malgrate:
+Best places to stay in lake Como in Malgrate:

 mid-range($): Hotel Griso Collection This 4-star hotel is located only 15-minute walk from Lecco city centre.
 There is a lounge bar, a rooftop sun terrace with hot tub and free car parking.
 Enjoy traditional Italian cuisine at its romantic restaurant, Panorama Griso.

 budget ($): Casa Sull’Albero This modern guest house is located in Malgrate, within a short drive by car from Golf Club Lecco and the nearest ski area.
 It has soundproofed rooms and suites with private bathroom includes free toiletries and a hairdryer.
-You can relax at its spa, sauna and Turkish bath.

 FIND BEST HOTELS IN MALGRATE